SINGAPORE THERAPEUTICS DEVELOPMENT REVIEW (STDR) 2022 CALL FOR PROPOSALS

 Applicants who are shortlisted for Pilot full proposal submission must ensure they are available to attend all meetings marked (*) above.

-Applicants are required to submit their applications via the IGMS website: https://researchgrant.gov.sg/ by 3 Nov 2021, 11.59pm (Singapore time).
+Applicants are required to submit their applications via the iGrants website: https://igrants-app.a-star.edu.sg/ by 8 June 2022, 5pm (Singapore time).

-Only complete applications submitted on IGMS by the deadline will be accepted.
-Applicants are advised to submit their applications early in the event of technical errors with the IGMS website.
+Please submit your application to the “Singapore Therapeutics Development Review 2022 (April) Pilot” grant call.
+Only complete applications submitted on iGrants by the deadline will be accepted.
+Applicants are advised to submit their applications early in the event of technical errors with the iGrants website.

 Applications must be fully endorsed by the applicant, applicants’ respective Industry and Enterprise Offices (IEOs) and Directors of Research (DORs).
 Applicants are strongly encouraged to approach their respective IEO representatives and DORs early to give sufficient time to gather input and endorsement.

-More details on the grant application steps using the IGMS system can be found in the Information Sheet Annex C.
+More details on the grant application steps using iGrants can be found in the Information Sheet Annex B.

 Dr Tan Yun Xuan (A*STAR) email@example.com